 You may not know it, but if you’ve ever had sweet potatoes, you have had yams.
-Sweet potatoes are called yams in the South and are a cultivated orange variety (for the most part).
+Sweet potatoes are called yams in the south and are a cultivated orange variety (for the most part).
 Yam companion plants must share the same growing conditions as the tuber and have the ability to repel certain pests.
 When you are starting your tubers is the best time to decide what to plant next to yams.
 While many herbs are beneficial to yams and can be started from starts or seed later, if you plant them at the same time, their assistance is available early in the yam plant’s life to assist in repelling certain damaging pests of seedlings.

 What to Plant Next to Yams

-Plants that grow well with yams might be those that are also in the morning glory family, pest deterrents or simply those that complement the attractive foliage and starry purple flowers of sweet potatoes.
+Plants that grow well with yams might be those that are also in the morning glory family, pest deterrents, or simply those that complement the attractive foliage and starry purple flowers of sweet potatoes.

 When coming up with a crop planting scheme, don’t forget the importance of rotating crops.
-Many plant pests that are specific to a certain crop will overwinter in soil and refuse and rise like Lazarus in spring to plague your plants.
+Many plant pests that are specific to a certain crop will overwinter in the soil and refuse and rise like Lazarus in spring to plague your plants.
 Rotating helps reduce pest incidences by moving those insects’ favored foods and replacing them with something the pests don’t eat.

 Companion planting with yams should also take into consideration the plot size and size of the plants.
 Yams will sprawl with vine-like growth, so using plants such as squash nearby is not advised.